Msambere/chore-app-frontend/README.md

 Key Files:
 - `App.tsx`: Main application component
 - `main.tsx`: Entry point of the application
-- `Components`: Is the backbone of your React front end.
-It houses reusable, modular UI building blocks that represent different parts of your application
+- `Components`: Is the backbone of our React front end.
+It houses reusable, modular UI building blocks that represent different parts of our application

 Important integration points:
 - `Helper Functions/ApiCalls.ts`: Contains API calls to the backend